 His statement was an acknowledgement that he hadn’t forgotten our conversation and was still being mindful of it.
 Since our conversation, he may have been doing really well with acting on the feedback, but I may not have noticed the lack of his old ways.
 It was helpful for him to bring it to my attention, otherwise the “act on feedback visibly” part may not have been as visible to me.

 Application in All of Life

-The story above was one example with my son in which I offered him some advice that he received graciously and is now acting on visibly.
+The story above was one example with my son in which I offered him some advice, and he exemplified how to receive feedback graciously and then act on it visibly.
 The same principles apply to our professional and social lives.
 This same type of interaction could occur between friends or between a manager and employee.
-If an employee takes the same type of approach as my son did to my feedback, what manager isn’t going to appreciate that employee more for that fact that the employee heard and acted on the feedback or advice the manager gave?
+If an employee takes the same type of approach as my son did to my feedback, what manager isn’t going to appreciate that employee more for the fact that the employee heard and acted on the feedback or advice the manager gave?
 Remember, even as a manager, it’s not always easy to give feedback.
 That makes the employee’s actions appreciated that much more.